Posthumous marriage: Japan

-In Okinawa, which has been under the influences of China for centuries, there has been a custom of posthumous marriage.
+In Okinawa, which has been under the influences of China for centuries, there was a custom of posthumous marriage.
 The reason is to correct the rules of the placing of spirit tablets.
-There are strict rules of placing spirit tablets, and if the rules are broken, the spirit tablet under question is moved to a proper place with ceremonies at the order of a spiritualist.
+There were strict rules of placing spirit tablets, and if the rules are broken, the spirit tablet under question is moved to a proper place with ceremonies at the order of a spiritualist.

 South Africa

 In 2004 a man in South Africa shot his fiancée and then himself during an argument.
 The two were later married because the families and friends wished to remember them as a happy couple, to marry the families together, and because in African culture death is instead thought of as a separation of body and soul.

 South Korea

 In December 1983, Heung Jin Moon, the second son of Sun Myung Moon and Hak Ja Han (who were leaders of the Unification Church), was in an automobile accident in New York and died on January 2.
 Moon's death came before his planned arranged marriage to ballerina Julia Pak, daughter of Moon's interpreter, Bo Hi Pak.
 According to Unificationism, only married couples are allowed to enter the highest level of heaven.
 Moon's parents conducted a posthumous marriage ceremony on February 20, 1984.

 In 1982 the fiancée of Duk Koo Kim, a Korean boxer who died of injuries, held a posthumous wedding when a funeral for Kim was conducted in Kim's gym.
 Kim's fiancée, Lee Yon-mi was three months pregnant with Kim's first child at the time, and wanted to marry the deceased boxer to console him.
 Lee Yong-mi told Korean media that she would remain celibate for the rest of her life and commit to raising their child.
 In Korea, it used to be customary for people to marry the soul of a fiancé that died before a planned wedding.
 The living spouse would then stay celibate for the rest of his or her life, but the tradition is not currently legally binding.